Morita theory for Hopf algebroids, principal bibundles, and weak equivalences

 holds in $\cH\tensor{A}S\tensor{A}R$.
 Applying $(\id_\cakka \otimes m_\cakka \otimes \id_\erre) \circ \tau_{12} \circ (\mathscr{S} \otimes \id_\esse \otimes \lcoaction{R}{\cH})$ to both sides, where $\tau_{12}$ denotes the tensor flip and $m_\cakka$ the multiplication in $\cH$, we obtain

 which shows that $s\tensor{A}r \in S^{\scriptscriptstyle{o}}\cotensor{\cH}R$.
 The converse is similarly deduced. \end{proof}

-\begin{rem} For a left resp.\ right $\Gg$-set $(M,\alpha)$ and $(N, \beta)$ over a groupoid $\Gg$ as in Remark \ref{remark:Orbits}, the fibred product $N \times_{\scriptscriptstyle{\Gg_{0}}} M$ carries a left $\Gg$-action given by $g (n,m):= (ng^{-1}, gm)$, and one can consider its orbit space ({\em i.e.}, the orbit of the left translation groupoid $\Gg \lJoin (N \times_{\scriptscriptstyle{\Gg_{0}}} M)$), denoted by $N\tensor{\Gg}M$ in \cite[p.\ 166]{MoeMrc:LGSAC}.
-Taking Remark \ref{remark:Orbits} into account, Lemma \ref{lemma:prod} describes its analogue in the Hopf algebroid context, that is, the cotensor product of (left and right) $\cH$-comodule algebras should be thought of as the orbit space of their tensor product. \end{rem}
+\begin{rem} Taking Remarks \ref{rem:tensorG} and \ref{remark:Orbits} into account, Lemma \ref{lemma:prod} describes the analogue of the tensor product over groupoids in the Hopf algebroid context.
+That is, the cotensor product of (left and right) $\cH$-comodule algebras should be thought of as the orbit space of their tensor product as comodule algebras. \end{rem}